Michel Fabrizio: Personal life and early career

 Born in Frascati, near Rome, Fabrizio first raced in Minimoto at the age of 6, winning several titles before reaching his teens.
 He won the Aprilia Challenge in 2001, and raced in the 125 cc World Championship for Gilera in 2002, with little success.

-He won the 2003 European Superstock championship aboard a Suzuki GSXR 1000.
+Fabrizio won the 2003 European Superstock championship aboard a Suzuki GSXR 1000.

 MotoGP and World Supersport

-In 2004 he made his first appearance in MotoGP, with the Harris WCM team.
+In 2004, Fabrizio made his first appearance in MotoGP, with the Harris WCM team.
 Despite his lack of experience and riding with inferior equipment compared to his racing rivals, Fabrizio managed to impress the paddock with several point scoring finishes and by consistently outpacing his teammate, Chris Burns.
 His most notable result came in the wet at Jerez, where he scored 10th place despite a small crash during the race.
 Further points scoring finishes occurred in Italy and Germany.

 During the Dutch grand prix at Assen, Fabrizio fractured his ankle in a spectacular crash, forcing him to miss the next round in Brazil.
 He was replaced by 2003 Harris WCM rider David De Gea.
 For the Portuguese round in Estoril, Fabrizio was presented with an opportunity to ride for Italian manufacturer Aprilia on the RS Cube.
 Regular rider Shane Byrne was suffering from a broken wrist, leading Aprilia to fly both Fabrizio and Anthony West out to Mugello to test the bike alongside Jeremy McWilliams.
 After impressing the team during the test, Fabrizio was selected to replace Byrne at Estoril.
 In turn, Fabrizio was replaced by British rider James Ellison for the race.

 Realizing his dream of riding for a factory team ended up becoming an unravelling for Fabrizio, as he suffered a violent headshake from the much-maligned RS Cube during the first lap of the race.
 Despite continuing for 11 laps, the pain became too much and forced Fabrizio to retire from the race.
 Luckily, no serious injury was suffered, but this proved to not be the end of Fabrizio's problems during the year.

-With expectations to return to the Harris WCM team for the next round at Motegi in Japan, he suddenly found himself without a ride, being replaced by 125cc rider Youichi Ui.
+With expectations to return to the Harris WCM team for the next round at Motegi in Japan, Fabrizio suddenly found himself without a ride, being replaced by 125cc rider Youichi Ui.
 With no options left, Fabrizio retired from the MotoGP season, finishing a disappointing 22nd.

-To end his 2004 season, he took a ride with Team Italia Megabike in the Supersport World Championship, competing in the final two rounds of the series.
+To end his 2004 season, Fabrizio took a ride with Team Italia Megabike in the Supersport World Championship, competing in the final two rounds of the series.
 In his first appearance, at his home track of Imola, Fabrizio took an impressive 7th place.
 At the series finale in France, he gained further notoriety after qualifying 2nd in only his second World Supersport appearance.
 He failed to finish the race, but had done enough to prove himself.

-In 2005 he raced his first full season in the Supersport World Championship, on a factory Honda.
+In 2005, Fabrizio raced his first full season in the Supersport World Championship, on a factory Honda.
 He was 5th overall, with 9 top 5 results in the 12 races, although without a win.